 And while Valentine's Day is not technically a holiday, it does tend to bring people to Rome for a romantic getaway.
 And if it's on a weekend, and particularly if coinciding with a Six Nations match, it may be busier than usual that weekend in Rome.

-But Rome in February means it's time for Carnevale treats: castagnole and frappe.
+Rome in February also means it's time for Carnevale treats: castagnole and frappe.
 They are fried and they are sugary, which goes oh so well with the cold brisk February air in Rome!